 Alabama Criminal Defense Attorney

 Robbery and burglary are serious Alabama criminal charges.
 Depending on the circumstances, a conviction could mean a lengthy jail sentence as well as financial penalties.
-If you are facing Alabama robbery or Alabama burglary charges, or other Alabama criminal offenses, Eversole Law has a Birmingham criminal defense team ready to work with you.
+If you are facing Alabama robbery or Alabama burglary charges, or other Alabama criminal offenses, we have a Birmingham criminal defense team ready to work with you.
 When facing Alabama criminal charges, being represented by an experienced Alabama criminal defense attorney can have a large impact on the outcome of the criminal proceedings.
-Contact the Alabama criminal defense legal team at Eversole Law to schedule a consultation where you can learn more about the charges you are facing as well as what opportunities might be available for your defense based on your individual circumstances.